Are you on the HMCTS Appointed Intermediary Service Framework?

 - Decision about whether to give evidence

-What about when the vulnerable person gives evidence?
+What about when my client gives evidence?

-Why won’t you work with Litigants in Person (LIPs)?
+Do you work with Litigants in Person (LIPs)?